Tree has built-in support for internal/external drag-and-drop.

 The following events are generated while d-n-d process:

-Let's assume you have 2 same trees and drag an item from the 1st tree to the second one.
+Let's assume you have 2 identical trees and drag an item from one to the other.

 So, here is the order in which events are invoked in trees: